OChRA-lab/ochra/README.md

   - Reconstructs an instance by fetching stored attributes from the API.
   - Ensures the instance is correctly linked to its remote counterpart.

-`RestProxyMixinReadOnly` Is very similar to the former but it only allows read only permission to the object.
+`RestProxyMixinReadOnly` is very similar to the former but it only allows read only permission to the object.
 It does not allow write permissions

 ### singleton_meta.py